 1. Joe Root | England

 Now comes the best batsman in Test cricket in the current generation, Joe Root, who has left behind all his competitors by scoring a plethora of runs in the longest format of the game.
 Playing in different conditions never affected Root’s style of play.
 Whether it’s playing in the overcast conditions, facing extra bounce from the pacers, to playing in spin-friendly asian pitches, Root has proved his talent everywhere.
-The right-handed batter has played 153 Test matches so far in his career and has scored 13006 runs at an average of 50.87, including 65 half-centuries and 36 centuries.
-He is currently the number one-ranked batter in the ICC Test rankings with 895 points.
+Former England captain Joe Root has played 157 Test matches so far in his career and has scored 13,409 runs at an average of 50.80, including 66 half-centuries and 38 centuries.
+He is currently the number one-ranked batter in the ICC Test rankings and one of the best test batsman of all time.
+Recently, he has surpassed Jacques Kallis and Ricky Ponting to become the second-highest run scorer in Test cricket history and is only behind Sachin Tendulkar, who sits at the top with 15,921 runs.

 Who is The Best Batsman in Test of All Time?